How to Create & Access R Matrix – 5 Operations that you Must Check!

 > print(mat[ , 2])

-Must explore the Data Frames in R, to enhance your skills.
+You must definitely check the Data Structures in R to enhance your skills

-The basic syntax for it is mat[n,m] <- y, where n and m are the rows and columns of the element respectively.
-And y is the value that we assign to modify our matrix.
+The basic syntax for it – mat[n,m] <- y, where n and m are the rows and columns of the element respectively.
+And, y is the value that we assign to modify our matrix.